-There were 98,500 active real estate brokers in California during January 2017.
-This number has yet to find a bottom since declining from its January 2010 peak of 109,500 active brokers.
-Conversely, the number of active agents continued to increase from the 2014 trough of 171,100 active agents.
-There are now 193,200 active agents in California.
+There were 94,900 active real estate brokers in California during March 2019.
+The number of active brokers continues to decrease and has yet to find a bottom since declining from the January 2010 peak of 109,500.

 Historically, approximately 1.5 agents actively practice per active broker.
 This ratio grew during the greatly inflated agent population of the 2000s to as high as 2.7 agents per broker.
 This ratio fell in the aftermath of the Millennium Boom but reversed direction beginning in 2014, currently at 2.0 active agents per active broker.

-As home prices falter in 2017, expect discouraged agents to slowly drop out of the active population for about one year before rising again.
-The number of brokers will begin to stabilize by mid-2017, to slowly ascend back toward peak numbers experienced in 2009.
-Expect the next big wave of new licensees to arrive by 2019, as public confidence returns through added jobs and increased home sales volume.
+As real estate professionals begin to feel the effects of declining sales volume and home prices in 2019, expect discouraged agents to continue to slowly drop out of the active population.
+The number of brokers will begin to stabilize following the next economic recession, expected to arrive in 2020.
+During the following recovery, the number of brokers in California will slowly ascend back toward peak numbers experienced in 2009.
+Expect the next big wave of new licensees to arrive in the years following 2021, as public confidence returns through added jobs and increased home sales volume.

-The above chart tracks the number of active real estate brokers and agents licensed in California, based on data released monthly by the California’s Bureau of Real Estate (CalBRE).
+The above chart tracks the number of active real estate brokers and agents licensed in California, based on data released monthly by the Department of Real Estate (DRE).
 These numbers exclude licensed brokers who do not use their licenses, and licensed agents who are not employed by a broker.